masc-ucsc/docs/docs/pyrope/03-bundle.md

 # Tuples

 Tuples are a basic construct in Pyrope.
 Tuples are defined as an "ordered" sequence fields that can be named.
+Arrays/memories are a subcategory of tuples by requiring all the entries to have the same type

 ```